 Key Players

-- Amazon (AMZN) – E-commerce and cloud giant, a major component in the S&P 500
+- Amazon (AMZN): An e-commerce and cloud giant, included as a constituent of the S&P 500

-- Tesla (TSLA) – Leader in electric vehicles and a key driver of sector momentum
+- Tesla (TSLA): A leader in electric vehicle manufacturing and a key driver of sector momentum

 Why It Is So Actively Traded